Staff & Board of Directors

 The National Health Law Program Board President Rob Weiner presents a plaque to NoHLA Executive Director Janet Varon in appreciation of nine years of service on the NHeLP board.

-Emily Brice previously served as a Staff Attorney at NoHLA and is pleased to be returning to the organization after serving in government in two states, first as the Senior Health Policy Advisor to Washington State Insurance Commissioner Kreidler and later as the Deputy Chief of Policy & Strategy for the Massachusetts Health Connector, a state-based Marketplace agency.
-Emily began her career in clinic-based social services as the Chicago Site Director for Health Leads.
-She is a graduate of the University of Washington School of Law and University of Chicago.
+Emily has served in government in two states, first as the Senior Health Policy Advisor to Washington State Insurance Commissioner Kreidler and later as the Deputy Chief of Policy & Strategy for the Massachusetts Health Connector, a state-based Marketplace agency.
+Earlier in her career, Emily developed and managed clinic-based social services program as the Chicago Site Director for Health Leads.
+She is a graduate of the University of Washington School of Law and the University of Chicago.

 Senior Attorney